bentzibentz/tailwindcss-animate.css/README.md

 # Animate CSS - Tailwind CSS Plugin
 Add [Animate CSS](https://github.com/daneden/animate.css) as [Tailwind CSS](https://github.com/tailwindcss/tailwindcss) plugin to your project.

-Note: This plugin is not tailwind 1.0 ready, but will be soon ;)

 ## Installation

 Pull it in through npm or yarn: